bigskysoftware/intercooler-js/www/_posts/2016-5-8-hatoeas-is-for-humans.md

   which has no special knowledge about the data.
 * This simple but powerful idea has been lost because it is typically examined in terms of machines and APIs, rather than in terms of humans and HTML.
-* Humans are uniquely positioned to take advantage of the power of HATEOAS in a way that machines are not (yet).
+* Humans are uniquely positioned to take advantage of the power of HATEOAS in a way that machines are not (yet) because they have agency.

 ## HATEOAS - Wat?

 [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) is perhaps the least understood aspect of [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) and is often an object of outright [hatred](https://jeffknupp.com/blog/2014/06/03/why-i-hate-hateoas/) for perfectly reasonable, competent developers.
-This is too bad, and it mainly due to the fact that the HATEOAS and REST concepts have been applied to APIs (originally XML, then JSON) rather than to where they originally arose: humans and HTML.
+This is too bad, and it is mainly due to the fact that the HATEOAS and REST concepts have been applied to APIs (originally XML, then JSON) rather than to where they originally arose: humans and HTML on the web.

 Let's see if I can give a simple (if incomplete) explanation of what HATEOAS is and then explain why it works so well with humans and HTML and why it works poorly for machines and JSON.